-At the time of the delivery of the Bonds, one or more officials of the County will furnish a certificate stating that, to the best knowledge and belief of such official(s) at the date of this Official Statement and as of the delivery date of the Bonds, the Official Statement (as it may have been amended or supplemented prior to the delivery date of the Bonds) did not and does not contain any untrue statement of a material fact or omit to state any material fact necessary to make the statements therein, in light of the circumstances under which they were made, not misleading(however, the County will make no representation regarding Bond Counsel's forms of opinions or the information provided by DTC, U.S. Bank National Association, or the Underwriter of the Bonds).
+At the time of the delivery of each Series of the Bonds, one or more officials of the County will furnish a certificate stating that, to the best knowledge and belief of such official(s) at the date of the Official Statement and as of the Issue Date, the Official Statement (as it may have been amended or supplemented prior to the Issue Date) did not and does not contain any untrue statement of a material fact or omit to state any material fact necessary to make the statements therein, in light of the circumstances under which they were made, not misleading (however, the County will make no representation regarding Bond Counsel's forms of opinions or the information provided by DTC, U.S. Bank National Association, the Purchaser(s) of the Bonds, or any entity providing bond insurance or other credit facility).